ecumike/trackfolio/README.md

 # trackfolio

+Are you a little kooky like me, and like to track stuff?
+Then this is the app for you.
-Django app to track any type of event or activity so you can see frequency of your events
+Track any type of event or activity so you can see frequency of your events.
+For example: How often you change HVAC filter, get haircuts, cut your cat's nails, clean your espresso machine.

 ## 📖 Installation
 ```